Course or degree issues

 You should speak to your Personal Tutor as soon as possible to discuss the options available to you, or please contact the Student Support Team.
 Further support and guidance on academic appeals can be obtained from The EUSA Advice Place.

-Students who require a leave of absence exceeding three weeks in duration need to apply for an Authorised Interruption of Study (AIS).
+Students who require a leave of absence exceeding two weeks in duration need to apply for an Authorised Interruption of Study (AIS).
 An AIS is where a student is given permission to suspend their studies for a period of time for 'good' reason.
-An AIS will not normally exceed one academic year and supporting evidence (such as a personal statement, medical letters and/or third party statements) must be provided.
+An AIS will not normally exceed one academic year and supporting evidence (such as a personal statement, medical letters and/or third party statements) may be required.

-During the period of absence it is your responsibility to provide a current postal contact address and to ensure that any legal requirements imposed by your funding or grant authority are met.
+During the period of absence it is your responsibility to provide a current postal contact address and to ensure that any legal requirements imposed by your funding/grant authority or visa are met.
 You must also check your University email account regularly for communications from the University.

 Please note that your e-mail account will become inactive shortly after leaving the University therefore you should inform your e-mail contacts and be sure to copy all important data to a personal account.
 It is your responsibility to inform your funding body.